-FSANZ has assessed an Application made by SPS International Inc to seek approval for food derived from a genetically modified potato line, E12, which has reduced acrylamide potential and reduced browning (blackspot bruise).
+FSANZ has assessed an Application made by SPS International Inc to seek approval for food derived from genetically modified (GM) potato lines W8, X17 and Y9, which have disease resistance, low acrylamide potential and reduced browning and from GM lines F10 and J3, with reduced acrylamide potential and reduced browning only.
 A draft food regulatory measure has been prepared.
 Pursuant to section 31 of the Food Standards Australia New Zealand Act 1991 (FSANZ Act), FSANZ now calls for submissions to assist consideration of the draft food regulatory measure.